Pokecord-Official/Pokecord-Guide/seasons.md

 ## Refresh

-Seasons refresh on the `1st` of every month at `9:30pm`.
+Seasons refresh once every three months.
 After the reset, all users with over `100` points will have their points reduced by `70%`.